-I often get asked “if I only do one exercise for my back pain, what should it be?”
+I often get asked, “if I only do one exercise for my back pain, what should it be?”
 My answer is normally Cat Camel.
-Its not a stretch but a simple mobilisation that will help reduce pain and improve your range of motion.
+It is not a stretch but a simple mobilisation that will help reduce pain and improve your range of motion.

 So when do I give this exercise?

-Well I’ve been back for maternity leave for about a month and a common complaint I have already seen in practice is “I was doing something strenuous during the day and my back was fine but then it started hurting on a basic movement!”
+Well, I’ve been back for maternity leave for about a month and a common complaint I have already seen in practice is “I was doing something strenuous during the day and my back was fine but then it started hurting on a basic movement!”
 This is a good indicator for needing to do more CAT CAMEL.
 Injuring yourself when you are tired is a sign your bodies proprioception is diminished.
-Patients with chronic low back pain also have reduce proprioception not only when standing but also in four point kneeling position.
-1
+Patients with chronic low back pain also have reduced proprioception not only when standing but also in a four-point kneeling position.

 So what is proprioception?